 Check out this video crafted by Chasing Potatoes!

-Upon sliding unto the first pool, I realized why the activity has been labeled as “extreme”.
-The word is indeed fitting for the numerous jumping, sliding, rappelling and climbing that we have done.
-I honestly thought that I wouldn’t survive with the activity that we have set our foot into.
+Upon sliding into the first pool, I realized why the activity has been labeled as “extreme”.
+The word is indeed fitting for the numerous jumping, sliding, rappelling, and climbing that we have done.
+I honestly thought that I wouldn’t survive with the activity that we have set foot into.
 It was more than what I thought I could do!
 Literally, scary.
 HUHUHU

-But you see, when you are surrounded with people like Kara Santos of Traveling-up who just jumps and rappels as if it’s just a normal thing done by humans and Chasing Potatoes who’s been giving her best even if she’s already trembling and as white as snow, it’s difficult to back-out.
-Come to think of it, I have to live by with the name I have given myself – Dakilanglaagan.
+But you see, when you are surrounded by people like Kara Santos of Traveling-up who just jumps and rappels as if it’s just a normal thing done by humans, and Chasing Potatoes who’s been giving her best even if she’s already trembling and as white as snow, it’s difficult to back-out.
+Come to think of it, I have to live by the name I have given myself – Dakilanglaagan.

-I was at the verge of panicking.
-Good thing I came into my senses.
+I was on the verge of panicking.
+Good thing I came to my senses.
 This is my drug after all.
 I have to finish my session…

 Jawdrop.
 Up.
 Down.
 Up.
 Down.
 Up.
 Down.
 I knew I looked like a fool but I just couldn’t help myself from looking up and down.
 I couldn’t believe that I was able to survive the canyoning activity!
 Hurray!

 Looking at the mighty Ulan-ulan Falls, I realized that there’s so much more that I have to learn about myself.
-Like the waterfalls which looked so elusively beautiful at first sight, but offers an extreme and life-changing experience to whoever dares to set for on an adventure with it.
+Like the waterfalls which looked so elusively beautiful at first sight, but offer an extreme and life-changing experience to whoever dares to set for on an adventure with it.
 So deceiving.
-And probably most of what we encounter in life is as deceiving as this waterfalls, like drugs that gives a mighty feeling at first.
+And probably most of what we encounter in life is as deceiving as these waterfalls, like drugs that give a mighty feeling at first.
 Moderation.
 Yes, that’s the secret.
 In order to address our cravings, we have to do things in moderation to maintain our equilibrium, the earth’s equilibrium.

 To give life to our tedious existence, we have to travel and challenge ourselves once in a while.
-To give life to others, we have to share our time, stories, pieces of advice, and other resources to those in need.
-To give life to the earth, we have take part in the rehabilitation and development of it.
+To give life to others, we have to share our time, stories, pieces of advice, and other resources with those in need.
+To give life to the earth, we have to take part in its rehabilitation and development of it.